card-game-generator/suits-capstone-fsa/README.md

 In `src/components/Board`, you have the following components:

-### Board.js
+### Board

-Here, you'll be able to see the logic for all of the comopnents on the board.
+Here, you'll be able to see the logic for all of the components on the board.
 This includes each player, their hand, the deck, the field, win phases, and all the game logic behind building a game.

-### Card.js
+### `Card.js`

 Renders the card components for each player's hand.